Where does your reporting come from?

-All reporting is original reporting unless otherwise stated.
+All reporting is original and conducted by staff writers and Northeastern University students, unless otherwise stated.
 Content that is quoted or summarized from another publication is cited inline and embedded with a hyperlink.
-Any material from outside publications, unless it is being refuted by The Scope, is sourced from publications with comparable editorial and ethical standards.
-On occasion, The Scope may choose to republish, with permission, articles from other publications.
+Any material from outside publications, unless it is being refuted by the Scope, is sourced from publications with comparable editorial and ethical standards.
+On occasion, the Scope may choose to republish, with permission, articles from other publications.
 In those cases, attribution and links back to original work are posted at the top of the article.

-Pieces published under either the opinion or analysis categories are only accepted or commissioned by those who are experts in their field.
-This may include academics, policymakers, advocates, et cetera.
+Articles published under either the opinion or analysis categories are only accepted or commissioned by those who are experts in their field.
+This may include academics, policymakers and advocates.
 This may also include people who have had a personal, intimate experience with the subject or event they are writing about.
 Both the student editor and faculty advisor will verify facts within these pieces that are not considered common knowledge.

 Our readers deserve to know where the information that informs our work comes from.
 Any information and quotations derived from our sources will be properly attributed, to uphold and maintain the confidence of our readers.

 The Scope only uses unnamed sources if the source is taking a demonstrated economic or personal risk by becoming a source.
 A source that wishes to stay anonymous will be shared with the one or more members of the editorial student staff and/or the faculty advisor.
 Anonymous sources will only be used if the source is stating fact, not opinion; is reliable, and in position to be stating factual information; and is the only source available to provide the information.
 Reporters verify the information provided by anonymous sources with secondary sources and find sources who can state the information on the record.